The Best Car Wax

 The downside is that there can be a huge difference in the finish between different synthetic waxes, and not all will deliver the same deep gloss coat that carnauba wax can.

 Should You use a Sealant or Wax?

 There is a lot of confusion when it comes to the proper use of sealants and waxes.
-Traditionally, they are two very different products, but they do the same job - protect the paint.
+Many people interchange the two and think that they are the same when in fact they are two very different products that perform different jobs.

 A sealant is usually a synthetic product that is applied in the form of a liquid or spray.